 Since launching in March, the custom email target action type is outperforming the preview email action type by a factor of four to one, although we expect that to change as we get closer to election season.

-"If we wanted to target mutliple people within some sort of communal setting - that's the piece that's missing."
+"If we wanted to target multiple people within some sort of communal setting - that's the piece that's missing."

 During customer validation, I learned that customers wanted to set up multiple email targets in order to customize the messages their supporters could send to a group of decision makers.
-We were able to spin up this enhancement and launched it in October.
+We were able to spin up this enhancement and launched it in October, making us more competitive in the market and preventing customer churn.